ScriptRaccoon/tailwind-benchmark-2/README.md

 The CSS file is also larger.
 This is partly because of the internal opacity variables which are not necessary here.
 But even when they are removed manually, the CSS file is  416 bytes, so **67%** larger than the Vanilla CSS file.

 Of course, these little bytes do not make any difference.
-But when an application grows and the relation stays the same (this needs to be tested!), the difference is quite remarkable.
+But when an application grows and the relation stays the same (this needs to be tested!), the difference will be quite remarkable.